oceanprotocol-archive/dev-ocean/doc/architecture.md

 - Computing on top of the data without moving the data
 - Storage services for newly derived assets
 - Gathering of Service Proofs - Enables different kinds of service proofs from different providers.
 For example - allowing the retrieval of receipts from cloud providers to validate service delivery.
-- On-Chain Access Control - Brizo is in charge of the on-chain validation, controlling the assets or services that a consumer is entitled to get access to.
-This happens by integrating with the Keeper from the Brizo side.

 ![Brizo High-Level Architecture](architecture/img/brizo-hl-arch.png)

+#### Events Handler

+Events Handler is a stand-alone tool that needs to be run by a provider to fulfill the provider role of responding to new service agreements and granting access as part of those service agreements.
+The Events Handler does the following tasks:
+- Monitor new service agreement events addressed to a specific provider account (providers ethereum address)
+- On-Chain Access Control - Events Handler is in charge of the on-chain access control.
+- Release payment/reward that is set in a service agreement after access permission is provided to the consumer

+This tool interacts directly with the Ocean Protocol keeper network by watching events, making queries, and submitting transactions related to SEA (Service Execution Agreements).
+It also queries the metadata store (Aquarius) to fetch the DDO document associated with a service agreement.

 ### Tier 1 - Decentralized VM Layer